sirselim/methylation_EWAS_workshop/README.md

 ## Data

-The workshop uses public Illumina 450K data from several studies (GSE40279, GSE48472), and is currently designed to investigate the methylation differences between blood (whole blood) and buccal (cheek swabs) tissues.
+The workshop uses public Illumina 450K data from several studies (GSE40279, GSE48472, GSE41114, GSE42700, GSE46573, GSE48472, GSE50586).
+It is currently designed to investigate the methylation differences between blood (whole blood) and buccal (cheek swabs) tissues.
 It is aimed at giving a very basic overview of the structure and type of data used in EWAS as well as a few of the available tools and methods to explore this data.

 ## Required software and packages